RebelCodeBase/sopel-rss/README.md

 Print the time in parentheses and in bright green.
 Stop the formatting afterwards so that the following fields are not affected by the color change.

+Example: *.rss config templates "l| → {}"*

+Include spaces in a template by using quotes.

 Example: *.rss config templates f|%13$15%16[{}]%16*

 Print the feedname in pink on silver in bold.
 The %16 will stop the bold formatting but as there is no %20 to reset formatting, everything after the field f (depending on the format) will be printed in pink on silver as well.